De Quervain’s Tenosynovitis Is A Common Cause Of Thumb Pain

-Signs And Symptoms Of De Quervain’s Tenosynovitis
+Signs And Symptoms

-Other causes of de Quervain’s tenosynovitis include:
+Other suggested causes of De Quervain’s tenosynovitis include:

 • Inflammatory arthritis, such as rheumatoid arthritis.
 Individuals with rheumatoid arthritis have an increased presentation of De Quervain’s thumb pain.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance regarding De Quervain’s Tenosynovitis: Overuse Thumb Pain should consult his or her general practitioner or physiotherapist or suitably skilled practitioner.